mvolkmann/blog/src/rust.md

 In the [Built-in Scalar Types](#scalar-types) section we included examples of adding methods to built-in types.
-This can also be accomplished with macros as shown below:
+This can also be accomplished with declarative macros as shown below:

 ```rust
 trait Days {